nus-fboa2016-si/whiteboard/guide/v1/GUIDE.md

   console.log('listening on port ' + process.argv[2]);
 });
 ```
-This means that when we run `node index 3000`, the server listens on port 3000 (feel free to use any other port number), and the file `index.html` in the project root directory is served to clients.
+This means that when we run `node index 3000`, the server listens on port 3000 (feel free to use any other port number), and we serve the `index.html` file in the project root directory to clients.
 We don't have our `index.html` file yet, so let's create one:
 ```html
 <!DOCTYPE html>
 <html lang="en">